Promoting research into the history of women and gender and public histories of women.

 Dr Emily Manktelow, is Senior Lecturer in Global and Colonial History.
 Her research explores the social, cultural and familial history of the British Empire in the nineteenth century, as well as colonial and postcolonial history.
 She is a founding member of the Christian Mission in Global History seminar at the Institute of Historical Research and her most recent book presents a microhistorical investigation of sexual abuse in the South Seas Mission of the London Missionary Society: Gender, Power and Sexual Abuse in the Pacific: Rev Simpson’s ‘Improper Liberties’ .

-Dr Anna Whitelock, Reader in Early Modern History, is an expert on Tudor Queenship and has published extensively on Mary Tudor.
-Her new book, on Elizabeth, will be out in 2013.
+Dr Anna Whitelock, Professor in Early Modern History, is an expert on Tudor Queenship and has published extensively on Mary Tudor and her latest book on Elizabeth’s Bedfellows: An Intimate History of the Queen’s Court, was published by Bloomsbury in 2013.

 Dr Alex Windscheffel, Senior Lecturer, is working on bankruptcy in Victorian Britain, including the challenge this posed to contemporary ideals of masculinity.